Pestle Analysis: Tracking Environment For New Business Opportunities

 Businesses use this technique to scan their current or prospective environments, especially when planning to launch a new project, product, or service.

 Every organization focuses on growth.
 However, competition is so fierce that any wrong move can be disastrous.
-Therefore, it is critical for businesses to keep a close eye on every decision and perform a proper analysis.
+Therefore, businesses must closely monitor every decision and perform a proper analysis.

 Organizations can manage internal factors, but driving external factors is beyond their control.